MicrosoftDocs/msteams-docs/msteams-platform/concepts/device-capabilities/native-device-permissions.md

 While access to these features is standard in modern web browsers, you must inform Teams about the features you use by updating your app manifest.
 This update allows you to ask for permissions while your app runs on the Teams desktop client.

-> [!NOTE]
+> **Note**</br>
-> Currently, Microsoft Teams support for media capabilities and QR barcode scanner capability is only available for mobile clients.
+Currently, Microsoft Teams support for media capabilities and QR barcode scanner capability is only available for mobile clients.

 ## Manage permissions